-Ketamine, A Promising Depression Treatment, Seems to Act Like An Opioid
+Ketamine, A Promising Depression Treatment, Seems To Act Like An Opioid

 A new study suggests that ketamine, an increasingly popular treatment for depression, has something in common with drugs like fentanyl and oxycodone.